-I, hereby give permission to Berea College

-- partment of Nursing to release any or all of the following protected information to any affiliated clinical ency where I attend nursing clinical including, but not limited to:
+I, hereby give permission to Berea College Department of Nursing to release any or all of the following protected information to any affiliated clinical agency where I attend nursing clinical including, but not limited to:

-• Copy of emergency contact information

-• Copy of background checks (Criminal history, Sex Offender Registry, Healthcare Sanctions and Prohibited Parties checks)

-• Copy of recent drug screen results

-• Copy of any TB testing or related information

-• Copy of immunization records

-• Copy of proof of health insurance or a letter of verification on letterhead with dates of coverage
+- Copy of emergency contact information - Copy of background checks (Criminal history, Sex Offender Registry, Healthcare Sanctions and Prohibited Parties checks) - Copy of recent drug screen results; Copy of any TB testing or related information - Copy of immunization records; COVID-19 testing results; Copy of CPR certification - Copy of proof of health insurance or a letter of verification on letterhead with dates of coverage

-• Copy of CPR certification

-• COVID-19 testing results

-Number of the saffi other inderstand that affiliated clinical agencies may request this information to verify that I meet it mandatory clinical requirements in order to utilize their facility as a clinical site for a rising clinical rotation.
-I understand that the information provided will not be used for any pose other than to determine compliance with the requirements of the clinical agency.
-I ther understand that these records must be kept in a secure location at the clinical agency or that y may be obtained electronically through approved access to CastleBranch.
-I understand that the clinical agency must keep my records confidential and may not release my records to any er entity or use my records for any other purposes without my express written permission.
-Please no, scan and upload into to mycb.castlebranch.com
+I understand that affiliated clinical agencies may request this information to verify that I meet their mandatory clinical requirements in order to utilize their facility as a clinical site for a Nursing clinical rotation.
+I understand that the information provided will not be used for any purpose other than to determine compliance with the requirements of the clinical agency.
+I further understand that these records must be kept in a secure location at the clinical agency or that they may be obtained electronically through approved access to CastleBranch.
+I understand that the affiliated clinical agency must keep my records confidential and may not release my records to any other entity or use my records for any other purposes without my express written permission.
+Please sign, scan and upload into to mycb.castlebranch.com

-STUDENT

-DATE